Transport in Mumbai: Metro

 In January 2004, a master transit plan was unveiled by the Mumbai Metropolitan Region Development Authority (MMRDA).
 The plan integrated a 146 kilometer-long metro system, of which 32 km would be underground.

 In June 2004, government approval was given for a 12-station elevated line between Ghatkopar and Versova.
 In June 2006, the first phase of the Mumbai Metro project was inaugurated.
 Construction work began in February 2008.
 A successful trial run was conducted in May 2013, and the system's first line entered operation in June 2014, although some aspects of the project were afflicted by delays and cost issues.
 The Mumbai Metro opened on 8 June 2014.
 On 2 April 2022, Metro line 2A and 7 were inaugurated, these two lines have a combined length of 19,25 km and will reduce the traffic congestion in North Mumbai.
 The first line of the Navi Mumbai Metro was inaugurated on 17 November 2023.
+The Mumbai Metro Aqua Line was inaugurated in October 2025 by Prime Minister of India Narendra Modi.

 Many more lines are under-construction or planned having a total length of 345 km (215 mi), which includes new lines in the Navi Mumbai Metro and the Thane Metro, which is to be developed independently of the rest of the Mumbai Metro system.
+The Green Line 4 is also under construction, from Thane to Wadala, as well as an extension (Metro Line 4A) Kasarvadavali to Gaimukh, as well as Mumbai Metro Line 11 to Mumbai Chhatrapati Shivaji Maharaj Terminus from Wadala.